liquidsquid1/rat-removal/index.md

 ## THATS NOT EVERYTHING!

 Some rat creators are smart enough to hide it fully, in that case you would need a **full factory reset**.
-Please grab your nearest USB stick and perform a clean install of windows
+Please grab your nearest USB stick and perform a clean install of windows.

 ### thats not it?